niall-byrne/rpi-media-centre/README.md

 | `RPI_RESTART_POLICY` | defaults to `no` (See the [documentation](https://github.com/compose-spec/compose-spec/blob/main/spec.md#restart) for details on this setting.) |
 | `RPI_ROOT`           | defaults to `/mnt/media`                                                                                                                        |

-Store one or more of these variables as successive lines in the `.rpi` file:
+Store one or more of these variables as successive lines in the `.rpi/config` file:

   ```bash
   RPI_PATH_BACKUP="/mnt/my_custom_name/rpi_backup"